 Enjoy the perfectly shaped, sunset-yellow ginkgo trees that form a 300m-long boulevard stretching between Gaienmae and Aoyama-itchome stations.
 This is Tokyo’s quintessential autumn scenery, which has graced countless Instagram accounts.
 The best time to visit is towards the end of November.

-Every year from October to December, hordes of Tokyoites make the exodus out of town to classic autumn-leaf destinations like Kamakura, Nikko and Hakone.
-However, for those with no time to travel, there are plenty of gardens, parks and museums right here in the city to get your koyo fill from mid-to-late November.
-Here are our top picks of nightly light-ups, historic retreats and lesser-known viewing locations, all in or close to Tokyo.
-And for the particularly energetic folks, we recommend these scenic bike routes and these highlight hikes.
+However, if you prefer not to travel, there are still plenty of gardens and parks right here in the city to catch the brilliant autumn colours from mid-to-late November.
+Here are our top picks of historic retreats, lush parks and lesser-known viewing locations, all in or close to Tokyo.
+For the particularly energetic folks, we recommend these scenic bike routes and hikes.

-READ BEFORE YOU GO: Autumn leaves forecast for Tokyo and Japan in 2019
+BEFORE YOU GO: The 2021 autumn leaves forecast for Tokyo and Japan